bhaveshpraveen/tonkey/README.md

 > "Reinventing the wheel is great if your goal is to learn more about wheels."
 > -- James Tauber

-A simple web framework(kinda) that is wsgi complaint.
+A simple web framework(kinda) that is wsgi compliant.

 Made only using the Python Standard Library (exception: Twisted)